IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/federated-home.md

 ## What is Federated Learning?

-Federated LEarning is a new MAchine Learning Model, allowing local machines to build a model together while holding training data on device.
+Federated Learning is a new Machine Learning Model, allowing local machines to build a model together while holding training data on device.
 This removes the need to store sensitive training data on a central server.

 ## How does Federated Learning work?